Equipment

 Many options such as flashing beacon lights, back-up alarms, fire extinguishers and mirrors are available to increase safety.
 Understanding the safety requirements of your company can be helpful to narrow the selection.
 Speaking to your operators about site specific hazards can also provide valuable feedback.

 Many companies are reducing the travel speed on their forklift fleet.
-On average, these companies limit forklifts to 7 mph.
 A popular option related to safety is speed control, especially for warehouses with heavy pedestrian traffic.

 Forklift Operator Protection